Maddocent/Getting_Cleaning_Data/CodeBook.md

 Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 A Public Domain Dataset for Human Activity Recognition Using Smartphones.
 21th European Symposium on Artificial Neural Networks, Computational Intelligence and Machine Learning, ESANN 2013.
 Bruges, Belgium 24-26 April 2013.

 ## The data
 The complete dataset can be downloaded here: http://archive.ics.uci.edu/ml/machine-learning-databases/00240/UCI%20HAR%20Dataset.zip

 ## The variables
 A complete list of variables can be found in the two file:
 - features.txt
 - features_info.txt

-The variables in the "selected_data" file can be found by typing
+The variables in the "selected_data" file can be found by typing:
 ` names(selected_data) `

 ## Transformations to the data